carpentries-incubator/data-science-ai-senior-researchers/_episodes/03-AI-for-Automation.md

 ![](https://media.springernature.com/lw685/springer-static/image/art%3A10.1038%2Fs41592-020-01018-x/MediaObjects/41592_2020_1018_Fig6_HTML.png)

 > A generalist, deep learning-based segmentation method called Cellpose, which can precisely segment cells from a wide range of image types and does not require model retraining or parameter adjustments.
 Cellpose was trained on a new dataset of highly varied images of cells, containing over 70,000 segmented objects.
 We also demonstrate a three-dimensional (3D) extension of Cellpose that reuses the two-dimensional (2D) model and does not require 3D-labeled data.
-To support community contributions to the training data, we developed software for manual labeling and for curation of the automated results.
+To support community contributions to the training data, we developed software for manual labelling and for the curation of automated results.
 Periodically retraining the model on the community-contributed data will ensure that Cellpose improves constantly.
 >
 > Stringer, C., Wang, T., Michaelos, M. et al. Cellpose: a generalist algorithm for cellular segmentation.
 Nat Methods 18, 100–106 (2021). https://doi.org/10.1038/s41592-020-01018-x